• Home

 The Patriot Express

-The Patriot Express (PE) is a type of military flight many in uniform are quite familiar with.
-The Patriot Express is used for official travel—especially for those on permanent change of station moves to military assignments overseas.
+The Patriot Express (PE) is a type of military flight many in uniform are familiar with.
+The Patriot Express is used for official travel — especially for those on permanent change of station moves to military assignments overseas.

 There are many things about the military world that civilians don’t understand.
 One of those things is the option for currently serving military members, their families, and even military retirees to fly “Space-A” on military aircraft such as the Patriot Express.